-Creating Stunning Crystals with Neurographic Designs in 3 Easy Steps
+Neurographic Drawing & Colored Pencil Crystals in 3 Easy Steps

-Using a smaller square paper for this exercise provides a more manageable space to experiment with Neurographic lines.
+Using a smaller square paper for this exercise provides a more manageable space to experiment with neurographic drawing.
 It helps maintain focus and reduces any overwhelming feelings that may hinder creativity.

 Begin by lightly sketching the neurographic lines in pencil.
 These lines will serve as the backbone of your design and provide a framework for the crystals to be added later.
 Be playful and explore different shapes and patterns that resonate with your artistic vision.

-With the crystals mapped out, it’s time to refine your neurographic lines.
+With the crystals drawing mapped out, it’s time to refine your lines in the neurographic drawing.
 Go over them with a marker, starting with thick lines and gradually transitioning to thin lines.
 Round out any sharp corners to create a more organic and flowing composition.
 Remember, this is your chance to infuse your unique style into the artwork.

 Using reference images, guide your colored pencil crystal drawings.
 Observe the intricate details, hues, and shading.
 This step will enable you to add depth and realism to your crystals, enhancing their overall allure.